thebrowsercompany/windows-samples/README.md

 # Swift on Windows Samples Apps

-Sample apps for Swift on Windows, showcasing
+Sample apps for Swift on Windows, showcasing how to build Windows Apps using the [Windows App SDK](https://github.com/microsoft/windowsappsdk) through the [Swift/WinRT](https://github.com/thebrowsercompany/swift-winrt) language projection.

 ## Setup